-Help to Buy London, first announced in the 2015 Autumn Statement, is a extension of the Help to Buy Equity Loan, specifically for people wanting to buy in London and Greater London, where house prices can climb at notorious speeds.
+Help to Buy London is a extension of the Help to Buy Equity Loan.
+It's aimed people with a 5% deposit who want to buy in London and Greater London where house prices are typically much higher than the UK average.

 Help to Buy ISA

-In his 2016 Budget, the Chancellor announced the introduction of the new Lifetime ISA which offers a tax-free boost of up to £1,000 a year towards either buying your first home OR saving towards retirement.
+The Lifetime ISA offers a tax-free boost of up to £1,000 a year towards either buying your first home or saving towards retirement.

-Savers who are aged 40 or below can open these accounts which will be available from April 2017 and put away a maximum £4,000 each year.
-The Government will then boost returns by 25p for every £1 saved and pay the bonus directly into the account at the end of each tax year.
+Savers aged under 40 can open one of these accounts and put away up to £4,000 each year.
+The government will then boost returns by 25p for every £1 saved and pay the bonus directly into the account.

 Starter Homes scheme

-As it says on the tin, Shared Ownership schemes allow buyers to purchase just share of a home (between 25% and 75%) from a local Housing Association and pay an affordable rent on the part they do not own.
-Under a process known as 'staircasing' the buyer is then able to buy back chunks as and when they can afford to until 100% of the home belongs to them.
+Shared Ownership schemes allow you to purchase just share of a home (between 25% and 75%) from a local Housing Association and pay an affordable rent on the part you don't own.

 Right to Buy

-Find out more about Right to Buy with our handy Q&A.
+Find out more about Right to Buy with our Q&A.

 Getting there without help

-Finally, don't forget to factor in Stamp Duty which is payable on all primary homes worth over £125,000.
-Our handy calculator will show you how much you'll have to pay according to the property value.
+Finally, don't forget to factor in stamp duty which is payable on all primary homes worth over £125,000.

 However, if you (and any other joint buyer/s) are non-homeowners and have never owned or part-owned a home previously (in any part of the world), the first £300,000 is exempt from stamp duty, up to a maximum value of £500,000.